 Net Loss Per Ordinary Share

-Basic and diluted net loss per ordinary share is determined by dividing net loss attributable to ordinary shareholders by the weighted-average ordinary shares outstanding during the period; in accordance with Accounting Standard Codification (ASC) 260, Earnings per Share.
-For the periods presented, the ordinary shares underlying the convertible preferred shares and options, the unvested restricted ordinary shares and restricted stock units and the warrants have been excluded from the calculation because they would be anti-dilutive.
+Basic and diluted net loss per ordinary share is determined by dividing net loss attributable to ordinary shareholders by the weighted-average ordinary shares outstanding during the period in accordance with Accounting Standard Codification (ASC) 260, Earnings per Share.
+For the periods presented, the following ordinary shares underlying the options, unvested restricted share units, warrants and the Exchangeable Notes have been excluded from the calculation because they would be anti-dilutive.

 The distribution of total operating expenses by geographical area was as follows: